firedrakeproject/Irksome/demos/nystrom/demo_wave_mg.py.rst

 Solving the wave equation with monolithic multigrid
 ===================================================

-This reprise of the heat equation demo uses a monolithic multigrid algorithm to perform time advancement.
+This reprise of the wave equation demo uses a monolithic multigrid algorithm to perform time advancement.

-We consider the heat equation on :math:`\Omega = [0,1]
+We consider the wave equation on :math:`\Omega = [0,1]
 \times [0,1]`, with boundary :math:`\Gamma`: giving rise to the weak form

 .. math::